 \subsection{Frontals and singularities}

 In this subsection, we review the definition of frontals in $(n+r)$-dimensional Euclidean space $\R^{n+r}$.
-The notion of frontals as a generalized submanifolds is introduced in \cite{Ishi}.
-For cases of surfaces or hypersurfaces are well investigated, see \cite{SUY-f, USY} for example.
+The notion of frontals as generalized submanifolds is introduced in \cite{Ishi}.
+The cases of surfaces and hypersurfaces are well investigated, see \cite{SUY-f, USY} for example.